 When I joined the Foundation for Physical Therapy, it was at a moment of reflection.
 The organization was approaching its 40th anniversary with a brand identity that hadn’t changed in nearly as many years.

 This transformation was both visual and political.
-The foundation’s board was uncertain and attached to the legacy identity.
+The foundation’s board was uncertain about moving away from the legacy identity.
 Change required building trust.
-I worked individually with key board members, presented options with clarity and empathy, and ultimately brought the group to consensus on updating the brand identity along with the new name, the Foundation for Physical Therapy Research.
+I worked individually with key board members, presented options with clarity and empathy, and ultimately brought the group to consensus on updating the brand along with the new name, the Foundation for Physical Therapy Research.
 This shift made the organization’s purpose unmistakable.
-The new identity debuted on time at APTA’s national meeting alongside a full suite of new materials.
+The new identity debuted on time at APTA’s national meeting alongside a full suite of new materials to appeal to APTA’s nearly 100,000 members.

-The transformation would not be complete without communicating the change to supporters.
-I created a commemorative booklet for our annual gala and presented each of our major donors with a lapel pin to encourage ownership of the new identity.
+The transformation would not be complete without connecting the organization’s long-time donors with the new look.
+I created a commemorative booklet for our annual gala and presented each of our major and legacy donors with a lapel pin to create a tangible connection connecting the organization’s past and its future.

 Guiding an Event-Driven Nonprofit Through COVID

 Shortly after the debut of FPTR’s new identity, the organization faced another challenge —COVID-19.
+Student-led and fundraising events were a key development strategy for the organization.
 With in-person engagement no longer possible, I played a key leadership role in rapidly transitioning to a virtual strategy, organizing, executing, and marketing 10 successful online events in just 8 months.
 These events sustained grassroots fundraising and awareness by engaging audiences ranging from student fundraisers to major donors and emerging scientists.
+By engaging rising leaders and influencers in the world of physical therapy FPTR was able to both reach new audiences and recruit new board and advisory committee members.